 You know a lot more about your organs than you believe

 According to Chinese medicine, the soles of the feet are nerve centres that connect to the body’s interior organs.
-By pressing the soles of the feet, you’ll be able to determine which area of the organ is causing trouble.
+By pressing the soles of the feet, you can determine which area of the organ is causing trouble.

 If a point related to an organ causes discomfort when pressed, it is evident that the organ is not functioning correctly or is sick.
 You should, however, undergo a physical examination to check the symptoms of any sickness or illness that may arise frequently.